2000–01 in Portuguese football: Legacy

 Boavista's 2000–01 title win remains one of the most iconic moments in Portuguese football history.
 They became the first club outside the “Big Three” to win the league since Belenenses in 1945–46.
-Their triumph was built on tactical discipline, defensive solidity, and standout performances from players like Ricardo, Petit, and Erwin Sánchez.

 Despite their success, Boavista struggled to maintain momentum.
 Financial issues and mismanagement led to their relegation in later years.
 Still, their 2000–01 season is remembered as a symbol of possibility in a league long dominated by giants.

 European competitions

 Following the 2000–01 season, Portuguese clubs qualified for the following UEFA competitions: